lexzaiello/skm-calculus/md/ExistingTypedSk.md

-# Existing Work: Typed SK Combinators
+# Typed SK Combinators & Strong Normalization

 ## Definition of the SK Combinators